 Well, we have so many options to go into debt only to surround ourselves with material possessions.
 We bought into this materialistic lifestyle nonsense.
 No wonder we’re so anxious about not having enough money to buy even more completely useless stuff.

 Realistically speaking, how many pair of shoes or jeans do you really need?
 And more importantly, is there any possibility that the newest iPhone model will make you happy?
 It won’t and you know that.
 But what you may not know is that every spending decision you make today affects your financial situation tomorrow.
 That’s why it is so important to develop good (and healthy) spending habits.

 6. Avoid Lifestyle Inflation

 Lifestyle inflation also called lifestyle creep refers to the phenomenon when spending increases as an individual’s income goes up.
 Suddenly, non-essential items are perceived as basic needs such as a new car, bigger apartment, luxury goods.
 In other words, needs are confused with wants and people instead of saving more money and investing in assets spend more on liabilities.
-In consequence, building lasting wealth become impossible.
+In consequence, building lasting wealth becomes impossible.

 At first glance, it seems harmless.
 But lifestyle inflation is a trap of thinking that the more you earn the more you should spend on living expenses.
 That is simply untrue, because how can you improve your financial situation if you spend money like there’s no tomorrow?
 The answer is: you cannot.
 That’s why there are so many people who have a well-paid job and still, they are constantly broke or in debt.